Emerging in and with

-Associate Dean, Fine Art
+Associate Dean, Art

-Further, the academic staff who have supported these students should be acknowledged for their commitment, energy and enthusiasm, along with their capacity to impart critical and specialised knowledge to a variety of fields of art practice.
+Further, The School of Art community recognises the academic staff in the Honours program who have supported these students.
+The Honours staff and each student’s individual supervisor are acknowledged for their commitment, energy and enthusiasm, along with their capacity to impart critical and specialised knowledge across a variety of fields of art practice.

 And in turn, the students and academic staff are supported by exceptional teams of technical staff who ceaselessly provide guidance, information and technical understanding across various specialised fields of practice.

-- Jeremy Kibel and Yasmin Nguyen, Directors of Blockprojects Gallery, for their ongoing and generous support of the Leipzig International Art Programme studio residency in Germany.
+- Jeremy Kibel and Yasmin Nguyen, Directors of Blockprojects Gallery, for their ongoing and generous support of the Leipzig International Art Programme studio residency in Germany

 - The Australian Embassy in Berlin for their ongoing support of an annual exhibition developed by the Leipzig International Art Programme resident

 - Jason Ramos, Director of Eastside International Los Angeles (ESXLA)